Acts 27

 “When a gentle south wind began to blow, they thought they had obtained what they wanted; so they weighed anchor and sailed along the shore of Crete.
 Before very long, a wind of hurricane force, called the “northeaster,” swept down from the island.
 The ship was caught by the storm and could not head into the wind; so we gave way to it and were driven along.
 As we passed to the lee of a small island called Cauda, we were hardly able to make the lifeboat secure.
 When the men had hoisted it aboard, they passed ropes under the ship itself to hold it together.
 Fearing that they would run aground on the sandbars of Syrtis, they lowered the sea anchor and let the ship be driven along.
 We took such a violent battering from the storm that the next day they began to throw the cargo overboard.”
 Acts 27:13-18

-I’m not a sailor but I know people who are and they tell me that when you’re out at sea the weather conditions can literally change in minutes.
+I’m not a sailor but I know people who are and they tell me that when you’re out at sea, the weather conditions can literally change in minutes.
 And that’s what happened here, all of a sudden a hurricane-force wind which they called the ‘northeaster’ blew stronger and stronger.

 “On the third day, they threw the ship’s tackle overboard with their own hands.
 When neither sun nor stars appeared for many days and the storm continued raging, we finally gave up all hope of being saved.
 After the men had gone a long time without food, Paul stood up before them and said: “Men, you should have taken my advice not to sail from Crete; then you would have spared yourselves this damage and loss.”
 Acts 27:19-21